 Sometimes the defense of non-ownership is also used.
 A defendant may try to claim that illegal images did not belong to them because they were downloaded by someone else onto their computer, perhaps in a work environment.
 Angry spouses have also been known to plant these kinds of images on their mate’s computers to cause trouble for them as well.

-The Law Office of Maverick Ray serves clients in Houston, Pasadena and other nearby Texas communities.
+Maverick Ray & Associates serves clients in Houston, Pasadena and other nearby Texas communities.